millisom/GluGuide/UCCreateAccount.md

 ```

 ## 3. Preconditions:
-- The user is on the registration page.
+- **User Access:** The user is on the registration page of the web application, which is accessible from the home page or other entry points.
-- The user is not logged in.
+- **Authentication Status:** The user is not logged into the system.
+If the user is already logged in, they will be automatically redirected to their dashboard or shown a message informing them that they cannot create a new account while logged in.
-- The registration page is accessible and connected to the backend services.
+- **Network and Server Connection:** The registration page is fully functional, with an active connection to the backend services (e.g., database, authentication servers).
+- **Form Availability:** All required fields (e.g., username, email, password) are visible and accessible on the form, with proper client-side validation scripts in place (e.g., for email format, password strength).
+- **User Information:** The user has not previously created an account using the same email or username, which will be checked during the submission process.

 ## 4. Postconditions:
-- A new user account is successfully created and saved in the database.
+- **Account Creation:** A new user account is successfully created in the database.
+This includes:
-- (Optional) The user is sent a verification email.
+   - Storing the user’s username, email, and hashed password (along with any other optional data) in a secure manner.
+   - Ensuring the account details adhere to the system’s validation rules (e.g., unique email and username, strong password).
+- **User Authentication:** Depending on the configuration:
-- The user may be logged in automatically or prompted to log in.
+   - The user may be automatically logged in after account creation and redirected to their profile page or dashboard.
+   - Alternatively, the user may be shown a login prompt, requiring them to manually log in using the newly created credentials.
+- **Verification Process (Optional):** If email verification is enabled:
+   - The system sends a verification email to the user’s provided email address, containing a link or token that must be confirmed to activate the account fully.
+   - The account status will be set as "unverified" until the user completes the email verification step.
+- **Error Handling (Optional):** In the event of issues during the process (e.g., server downtime, network issues), the system will display an error message, asking the user to try again later or contact support.
+- **User Notification:** A confirmation message is displayed, informing the user that the account was created successfully.
+If verification is required, the message will also mention the next steps (e.g., “Please check your email to verify your account.”).
+- **Session Management:** If the user was logged in automatically, a new session is created, and the session data is securely stored, allowing them to stay logged in during future interactions until they log out manually or the session expires.

 ## 5. Exceptions:
 - **System Failure**: If the system encounters an issue during account creation (e.g., server is down), it informs the user to try again later.